jimmy697/bombparty-cheat/README.md

 This was primarily developed by artificial intelligence (OpenAI) along with a lot of self learning by me, ensuring the code works as effective as possible.
 Please star this repo if you like it!

+DM me on discord Jimbo#5325 if you have any issues.

 ## Features

 - Auto copy word to clipboard